EliteMandy/garbage_grinder/README.md

 # Garbage Grinder

-Frontend for a garbage regulation service, written using Flutter
+Frontend for a garbage regulation service, written using Flutter.